3 tropical systems impacting US, Caribbean and Bermuda - NewsBreak

 3 tropical systems impacting US, Caribbean and Bermuda

-FORT LAUDERDALE, Fla. — (AP) — Three tropical systems were churning early Monday in the Atlantic basin and threatening to impact the U.S. Gulf Coast, some Caribbean islands including earthquake-damaged Haiti, and the island territory of Bermuda.
+Three tropical systems were churning early Monday in the Atlantic basin and threatening to impact the U.S. Gulf Coast some Caribbean islands including earthquake-damaged Haiti and the island territory of Bermuda.

 Tropical Storm Fred was located in the Gulf of Mexico and could make landfall by Monday evening along the Florida Panhandle, the U.S. National Hurricane Center said.
 A tropical storm warning and a storm surge warning were in effect for coastal areas.